Caneda/Docs/docs/installation.rst

+.. _installation:

 ############
 Installation
 ############

+This document details how to install Caneda on :ref:`installation-linux` and :ref:`installation-windows` operating systems.

+.. _installation-linux:

 *********
 GNU/Linux
 *********

+The installation procedures for the most popular GNU/Linux distributions are provided here:

+  * :ref:`installation-stretch`
+  * :ref:`installation-jessie`

 .. note:: To obtain the distribution name and release of a particular system, execute ``lsb_release -da`` from a system console.

+.. _installation-stretch:

 Debian 9 Stretch/Testing
 ========================